juxor/afaq/markdown/secJ7.md

 Therefore a social revolution **may** involve some violence.
 It may also mean no violence at all.
 It depends on the revolution and how widely anarchist ideas are spread.
-One thing is sure, for anarchists social revolution is **not** synonymous violence.
+One thing is sure, for anarchists social revolution is **not** synonymous with violence.
 Indeed, violence usually occurs when the ruling class resists the action of the oppressed -- that is, when those in authority act to protect their social position.

 The wealthy and their state will do anything in their power to prevent having a large enough percentage of anarchists in the population to simply "ignore"